 Prior to the first day of school, all ninth grade students take part in a three-day orientation at Windsor Mountain International Camp in Windsor, New Hampshire.
 Set on a pristine lake, the camp provides an idyllic setting for a host of activities designed to bring the class closer together.
 Students stay in cabins with members of their advisory group and take part in activities with their new classmates that helps them to get to know each other and form relationships that will carry through their time at Rivers and beyond.
-All ninth graders are also introduced to their advisor during the trip.
+All ninth graders are also introduced to their senior advisor during the trip.

 The First Day of School and Beyond

 The ninth grade curriculum requires students to take classes in all academic disciplines, including the arts.
 English 9 focuses on the development of writing, reading, critical thinking, and study skills.
 In Perspectives in World History, students explore the origins of the present, current events, civic participation, and an understanding of the triumphs and failures of previous human societies.
 The first of a two-year integrated curriculum, Biology & Chemistry I is the traditional first-year science course at Rivers.
 Students begin by examining the scientific method, followed by the fundamentals of chemistry and the study of evolution.
 In geometry, ninth graders learn deductive and inductive reasoning as methods of investigating properties and problem solving.
 More advanced students can place into honors Geometry or Algebra II.
 And, finally, students work toward fluency in language and culture as they study Spanish, French, Latin, or Chinese.